mrzool/s-town/source/02-episode2.md

 U3: Nobody else like that.

-U2: He been buggin the piss outta you?
+U2: He been buggin' the piss outta you?

 B: What's that?

-U2: Has he been buggin the piss outta you?
+U2: Has he been buggin' the piss outta you?

 B: I'm not there yet, but it's exhausting to hang out with him for a long day.